mahmoudparsian/data-algorithms-with-spark/wiki-spark/docs/monoid.md

 	                              = 2.0
 	                              ===> CORRECT AVERAGE

+## Monoids and Spark
+In using `pyspark.RDD.reduceByKey()` transformation, you need to make sure that your RDD  (as your data set) and the binary operation (applied to values of the same key) forms a monoid, otherwise you might get incorrect result from the combiners.
+According to the Spark documentation:
+`RDD.reduceByKey()`merges the values for each key using an **associative** and **commutative** reduce function.

 ## Monoids and Programming Languages

-Monoids have found some use in functional programming languages such as Haskell and Scala, where they are used to generalize over data types in which values can be "combined" (by some operation ) and which include an "empty" value (the identity element).
+Monoids have found some use in functional programming languages such as Haskell and Scala, where they are used to generalize over data types in which values can be "combined" (by some operation ) and which include an "empty" value (so called the identity element).

 Examples:

 * [Monoids in Haskell, an Introduction](https://gist.github.com/cscalfani/b0a263cf1d33d5d75ca746d81dac95c5#file-monoidsinhaskellanintroductions-md)

 * [Functional Programming in Scala, Monoids](https://livebook.manning.com/book/functional-programming-in-scala/chapter-10/)

 ## References